EduardHermann/DogeOrDie/README.md

 - **2.** extract the ".zip" file
 - **3.** open up the extracted folder of my game
 - **4.** double click the "RUN.bat" file
+- !!!Attention, you need at least Java 1.8 in oder to start the programm!!!

 ## What I have learned from this project